cerego/browserify_pipeline/README.markdown

 BrowerifyPipeline
 ===

-BrowerifyPipeline adds browserify preprocessing to the Rails Asset Pipeline.
+BrowerifyPipeline adds browserify preprocessing to the Rails asset pipeline.
 Just like with files ending in `.js.coffee` files, files ending with `.js.browserify` will be preprocessed with this gem using `browserify`.

 Acknowledgments